DE

 Who are you?

 Most answer with what keeps changing: roles, careers, relationships.
 But something stays the same.
 When you were five, you were already you.
 When you were thirty, you were still you… and you'll still be you when you're eighty.
 Vedic philosophy has been exploring this question for millennia: Who are »you«, if everything else keeps changing?
 Who is this observer that can observe your thoughts, your emotions, and your identity?
+Or who are »you«, when you've had an out-of-body experience?

 In this talk, we look at what the Vedic traditions have to say about who we are — and why we keep identifying ourselves with what constantly changes.